adriantoine/gatsby-starter-default-typescript/README.md

   Gatsby's default starter with TypeScript
 </h1>

 The most simple non-opinionated Gatsby starter you will find with TypeScript.
+I found most Gatsby starters using TypeScript add a lot of library that I don't need and I don't want.
 This is literally the Gatsby default starter with the TypeScript plugin and all js files converted to `.ts` and `.tsx`.

 ## 🚀 Quick start